KartikeyMish/YourCompanion/README.md

 - **Distress Detection**: Your Companion cares about your well-being.
 It can detect distress signals from user prompts.
 If distress is detected using `prompts.distress`, the chatbot will take action.

-- **Audio Recording**: In distress situations, Your Companion records 10 seconds of audio using the Soundbox module 🎙️, preserving crucial information.
+- **Audio Recording**: In distress situations, Your Companion records 15 seconds of audio using the Soundbox module 🎙️, safeguarding  crucial information.

-- **Transcription Service**: To provide quick assistance, Your Companion utilizes Openai API's `audio` module which utilizes `whisper-`` to transcribe the distress audio .
+- **Accurate Transcription**: Your Companion employs OpenAI's `audio` module, leveraging the `whisper-1` model for precise, multilingual distress audio-to-text transcription, ensuring reliability and accessibility.

-- **Authorities Notification**: To provide quick assistance, Your Companion utilizes Twilio API to transcribe the distress audio and forwards the text to responsible authorities via Twilio SMS service 📞.
+- **Rapid Alert System**: Your Companion harnesses the power of the **Twilio API** to swiftly notify authorities.
+It sends the transcribed text, enriched with detailed analysis from `GPT-3.5-turbo`, via Twilio SMS service 📞 for prompt action.

 - **Text-based Framework**: Your Companion's backend is built entirely on a text-based framework, making it highly adaptable and efficient.